An elderly woman worried about the meth she was smoking. So she took it to her doctor, cops say

 Aside from telling the doctor she was “scared” that smoking the product might be doing her some harm and requesting the test to presumably give her some peace of mind, it’s not clear where she obtained the meth or why she was apparently smoking it.
 According to the arrest report, she said she had been using the narcotic for about a month.

-The 103-pound, 5-foot, 4-inches tall Ray was taken to Bartow Regional Medical Center for medical clearance and then booked into Polk County Jail on two counts of possession of methamphetamine and two counts of possession of drug paraphernalia.
+The 103-pound, five-foot-four Ray was taken to Bartow Regional Medical Center for medical clearance and then booked into Polk County Jail on two counts of possession of methamphetamine and two counts of possession of drug paraphernalia.

 The report goes on to note that Ray, who was released from jail on Nov.
 7, “did not overdose on medication, nor had the suspect consumed medication.
 The suspect appeared under the influence of methamphetamine at the time of contact/arrest.”